It seems we can’t find what you’re looking for. Perhaps searching can help.

 Did You Know?!

-16 cents per mile driven for medical, or moving purposes for qualified active duty members of the Armed Forces, down 1 cent from the rate for 2020, and
+18 cents per mile driven for medical, or moving purposes for qualified active-duty members of the Armed Forces, up 2 cents from the rate for 2021 and

-14 cents per mile driven in service of charitable organizations, the rate is set by statute and remains unchanged from 2020.
+14 cents per mile driven in service of charitable organizations; the rate is set by statute and remains unchanged from 2021.

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.